General info

 Laws and regulations

-The Czech Republic does not permit same-sex marriage, although the subject is under debate.
-The country does allow registered partnerships.
+The Czech Republic does not permit same-sex marriage, although the subject is under debate and has been put to its first vote in 2018.
+For now, the country does allow registered partnerships.

 Parenting